inbasic/ignotifier/README.md

 ###How to compile ignotifier
 1. Open a new terminal in the root dir (directory contains src, addon-sdk-*, preview, and compile folders)
 2. Run "node compile\install.js" to run ignotifier in a new Firefox profile.
 To make xpi run "node compile\install.js --xpi"

+###How to try precompiled latest version
+1. Browse the src directory
+2. Download *.xpi file
+3. Drag and drop it into Firefox